-25. To what extent do you agree with the following statements?
-Strongly agree Agree Neutral Disagree Strongly disagree Not applicable The technical support on policy coherence and the associated training provided by UNITAR is relevant to my areas of work.
-0 0 0 0 0 0 The training provided by UNITAR matched my learning expectations.
-0 0 0 0 0 0 26.
-To what exten it do you agi ree with the following st atements?
+Strongly agree Agree Neutral Disagree Strongly disagree Not applicable The technical support on policy coherence and the associated training provided by UNITAR is relevant to my areas of work. $\bigcirc$ 0 0 0 0 0 The training provided by UNITAR matched my learning expectations.
+0 0 $\bigcirc$ 0 0 0

+\ 26.
+To what extent do you agree with the following statements?

 Strongly agree Agree Neutral Disagree Strongly disagree Not applicable The technical support received from UNITAR was effective for developing, reviewing and implementing integrated policies and planning.
 0 0 0 0 0 0 The technical support received from UNITAR was effective for developing, reviewing and implementing coherent policies and planning.
 0 0 0 0 0 0 The technical support received from UNITAR was effective for developing, reviewing, and implementing equitable and participatory policies and planning to ensure it leaves no one behind.
-0 0 0 0 0
+0 0 0 0 0 0

-27. To what extent do you agree with the following statements?
 Strongly agree Agree Neutral Disagree Strongly disagree Not applicable My knowledge and skills for developing, reviewing and implementing integrated and coherent policies have improved thanks to the technical support provided by UNITAR.
-0 0 0 0 0 0 My knowledge and skills in ensuring robust stakeholder engagement in policy processes has enhanced. \circ 0 0 0 \circ \circ After the training, I become better equipped to review and develop integrated and coherent policies.
-0 0 0 0 0 0 After the training, I become better equipped to engage stakeholders in the policy and planning processes. \circ 0 0 0 \circ 0 28.
-To what exten ıt do you agı ree with the following st atements?
+0 0 0 0 0 0 My knowledge and skills in ensuring robust stakeholder engagement in policy processes has enhanced.
+0 0 0 0 0 0 After the training, I become better equipped to review and develop integrated and coherent policies.
+0 0 0 0 0 0 After the training, I become better equipped to engage stakeholders in the policy and planning processes.
+0 0 0 0 0 0

 Strongly agree Agree Neutral Disagree Strongly disagree Not applicable UNITAR technical support has changed my work practices and processes in reviewing and developing coherent policies.
-0 0 0 0 0 0 UNITAR technical support has changed my work practices and processes to become more inclusive and 0 0 0 0 0 0
+0 0 0 0 0 0 UNITAR technical support has changed my work practices and processes to become more inclusive and engaging.
+0 0 0 0 0 0